I tried out the new ability to manage .env files with 1Password Environments

 20251116222922

-Once imported, each environment variable is encrypted as a 1Password item and stored securely.
+Once the import is complete, each environment variable is encrypted and securely stored as a 1Password item.

 cd /Users/ch3cooh/works/NSEasyConnect/NSEasyConnect